peterskousen/cds-lang/assignments/a4/README_.md

 - For each emotion label
     - Plot the relative frequency of each emotion across all seasons

-Finally, your repository should include a writtens summary and interpretation of what you think this analysis might being showing.
+Finally,  your repository should include a writtens summary and interpretation of what you think thisanalysis might being showing.
 You do not need to be a media studies expert here - just describe what you see and what that might mean in this context.
 EDIT: talk about trends in the data, possible limitations of our method, etc. Think analytically about what the results show

 ## Starter code and data